Community Music Program

 Piano and string instruction may be given as early as age 5.

-Band and percussion students should be in middle school unless special exception has been approved by Dr. Hynes and the CMP teacher.
+Band and percussion students should be in middle or high school unless special exception has been approved by Dr. Hynes and the CMP teacher.

 For the Beginners class, no previous experience is required.